Pratyush033/MEERA-AI_ChatBot/README.md

 Run the Meera AI Chatbot application.
 The application will prompt you to enter messages, and Meera AI Chatbot will respond based on the conversation context.

-## Customization

-You can customize the behavior of Meera AI Chatbot by modifying the `meera_chatbot.py` file.
-Explore the different options provided by the ChatGPT API to enhance the user experience.

 ## Contribution

 Contributions are welcome!
 If you have any improvements or new features to add, please fork the repository and submit a pull request.